asatarin/testing-distributed-systems/README.md

 * [Designing Dope Distributed Systems for Outer Space with High-Fidelity Simulation](https://www.youtube.com/watch?v=prM-0i58XBM)— talk about using deterministic simulation to test distributed space telescope.
-With recommendations on how to move file IO, network, scheduling out of your program o make it more amenable to simulation.
+With recommendations on how to move file IO, network, scheduling out of your program to make it more amenable to simulation.

 More companies and systems adopt deterministic simulation as a primary testing strategy: